CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/CombatRules/VictoryLevels.md

 ### Fatal injury

-– 4d6 to all physical based dice checks, incapacitated, and will die very soon if untreated.
+– 4 dice to all physical based dice checks, incapacitated, and will die very soon if untreated.

 ### Dismember